Skip to content

 Limitations:

-• Less flexible than custom Frida scripting for complex scenarios
+• Less flexible than hand-written Frida scripts for unusual targets

-• Some advanced techniques still require dropping to raw Frida
+• Edge cases still mean dropping back to raw Frida

 Best for

-Objection is perfect for penetration testers who need to quickly assess mobile app security posture, especially for common vulnerabilities like SSL pinning, insecure data storage, and weak authentication, without investing time in custom instrumentation code.
+Objection fits pentesters who need to check mobile app security quickly — SSL pinning, insecure data storage, weak authentication — without writing custom instrumentation code first.

 Getting started